-(2) Before start of construction, the Resident Engineer shall conduct a Mutual Understanding Meeting with the contractor and discuss the contractor\s guality control system.
+(2) Before start of construction, the Resident Engineer shall conduct a Mutual Understanding Meeting with the contractor and discuss the contractors quality control system.
 Construction start will be delayed until after the Mutual Understanding Meeting and submittal/acceptance of at least the interim CQC plan.
 The CQC plan will be viewed with a critical eye.
 The QA Representative will assure that the CQC Plan and actual CQC staffing are sufficient to obtain the quality of construction designed in the contract plans and specifications.
 Quality assurance monitors and confirms quality, but quality control must provide it.

 (3) Preparatory Phase Meetings.
 These CQC held (QAR Attended) meetings will be held before each definable feature of work to ensure that the documentation is complete, materials are on hand, and the people who are to perform the work understand what they need to know about the feature of work.
-Both the contract specifications and those referenced in the contract specifications must be in the Contractor\s library and available to the CQC inspectors.
-For instance, the welding specifications will depend entirely on the American Welding Society (AWS) Specifications, the CQC cannot know or enforce these provisions.
+Both the contract specifications and those referenced in the contract specifications must be in the Contractors library and available to the CQC inspectors.
+For instance, the welding specifications will depend entirely on the American Welding Society (AWS) Specifications for all requirements.
+If CQC does not have the AWS specifications, the CQC cannot know or enforce these provisions.
 QA personnel can be helpful to the CQC in obtaining referenced specifications.
-The contractor\s job hazard analysis plan for the particular work item on the agenda must be reviewed at this time
+The contractors job hazard analysis plan for the particular work item on the agenda must be reviewed at this time